Jewelry trends that are set to lead the jewelry world in the coming year

 Kavant & Sharart: Vibrant geometric shapes

-“The colour trend is going to be something uplifting yet with a sense of comfort.
-Think of warm ruby hues and neutral palettes like mother of pearl beige and the natural 18k warm glow of gold.
+“The color trend is going to be something uplifting yet with a sense of comfort.
+Think of warm ruby hues and neutral palettes like the mother of pearl beige and the natural 18k warm glow of gold.
 When we talk about form, we enjoy layering them, like our classic Origami shapes and silhouettes.
 Our new origami links are 5-sided geometric shapes that come together nicely as a link chain.
 We aim to achieve sculptural perfection while bearing in mind the wearability of each piece”, reveals Liew.

 Magerit: Hyper-realistic details

-Alessio Boschi: Transformable jewellery
+Alessio Boschi: Transformable jewelry

-Call it multi-functional or transformable, in the end, it translates to jewellery that transforms through the use of simple mechanisms.
+Call it multi-functional or transformable, in the end, it translates to jewelry that transforms through the use of simple mechanisms.
 This trend is gaining popularity with each passing year, amplified with multifarious explorations.
-Alessio Boschi’s signature characteristics are joyful expressions of colour with an element of surprise where a necklace can be dissembled in a shorter version, while the other parts open up to reveal a new piece, all with the help of small scale hidden enhancers and pins.
+Alessio Boschi’s signature characteristics are joyful expressions of color with an element of surprise where a necklace can be dissembled in a shorter version, while the other parts open up to reveal a new piece, all with the help of small scale hidden enhancers and pins.